metalll/ios-simple-voice-app-tutorial/README.md

 	}
 	@end

-Now add a method to start the client, make sure insert your application key and application secret here.
-When you are starting the client, everything necessary to handle calls are set up.
+Now add a method to start the client, making sure to insert your application key and application secret here.
+When you are starting the client, everything necessary to handle calls is set up.

 	- (void)initSinchClient {
 	    _client = [Sinch clientWithApplicationKey:@"your_key"